whatmakeart/whatmakeart.github.io/content/courses/digital-1/2025-fall/01-introduction/01-06-slop-slayers-assignment.md

 2. Write down: Are there obvious biases in the image?
 What works?
 What fails?
 Why?
 Identify specific problems related to composition, lighting, anatomy, texture, and overall mood, etc. Or if it is just lame, write down why.
 3. Before you begin editing, decide on your artistic direction.
 What kind of story do you want to tell?
 What mood are you trying to achieve?
 Your goal is not just to "fix" the image, but to elevate it with a clear vision.
 4. Introduce new elements, textures, or effects on separate layers to build a richer visual narrative.
+5. [Save the Photoshop file](https://helpx.adobe.com/photoshop/using/saving-images.html) as a `.psd`with all layers intact.
+6. [Save a copy](https://helpx.adobe.com/photoshop/using/saving-images.html#save-a-copy) as a `.jpg` version of the image
+7. Write a brief written description of your analysis of the Slop and what you did to slay it and why?
+8. Write a list of Photoshop image editing questions that you had / have from working on your project.
+9. Upload your completed project files to Canvas.

 ## Learning Objectives: